-The Greystanes PS upgrade is classified as a state significant development, and has been assessed by the Department of Planning and Environment (DPE).
-Consent has been granted.
-DPE's web page on the project is here.
+The Wentworthville Public School upgrade is classified as a State Significant Development, and has been assessed by the Department of Planning, Industry and Environment (DPIE).
+Consent was provided on 28 June 2019.

+DPIE's web page on the project is here.